mohammeddahhani/Multi-Layer-Tracing-Tool-ML2T/README.md

 - Use `file -> Export specified Packets ...` to save the resulting filtered trafic to a new file.

 # Usage
+The `capture.pcap` given in this repository is an example of a partial capture obtained using TP-Link Talon AD6200.

-Use `./extract capture.pcap` to extract necessary information from the pcap file.
+Use `./extract xxxxx.pcap` to extract necessary information from your pcap file.

 For plotting:
 - `python plot.py --h`